grlt-hub/app-compose/README.md

 const kitchen = createContainer({
   id: 'kitchen',
   domain: 'our-restataunt',
+  // The kitchen depends on the chef to start working.
-  dependencies: [chef], // Represents our restaurant’s kitchen.
+  dependencies: [chef],
-  enable: (api) => api.user.data.id !== null, // If the chef is unavailable, the kitchen won’t open.
+  // If the chef is unavailable, the kitchen won’t open.
+  enable: (api) => api.user.data.id !== null,
   start: async (api) => {
+    // We prepare the ingredients.
-    const data = await getIngredients({ chefId: api.chef.data.id }); // We prepare the ingredients.
+    const data = await getIngredients({ chefId: api.chef.data.id });

-    return { api: data }; // We return the list of ingredients.
+    // We return the list of ingredients. return { api: data };
   },
 });